andreim9816/Arduino/autonomousCar/README.md

 To establish the position of the car in the maze(how much space is on the left, right, or in front of it), we used 3 ultrasonic sensors to measure the distance.
 We then calculate the distance, using the speed of the sound and the time measured by the sensor. ![](images/hc-sr04.png)

 ### PID control ###

 When the car is moving forward, to ensure that is going straight, or if it is too close to one of the walls, to redress it so as the distances between the car and the two walls are almost equal, we used the **PID control**.
 PID (proportional integral derivative) controllers use a control loop feedback mechanism to control process variables as close to the target or setpoint output as possible.
 ![](images/pid-controller.png)

+### Turning left / right ###

+When the car decides to make a 90° rotation, the corresponding led will blink.
+When the car makes a left-turn, then the green one blinks, otherwise, the blue one blinks.